'Aditya Pancholi Spiked My Drink & Raped Me In His Car When I Was 17', Reveals Top Bollywood Actress

 "From 2004 to 2006, Pancholi kept me at different locations and established a forceful physical relationship with me by spiking my drinks all the time.

 He used to take my photos to blackmail and threaten me.
-Once, I was going to file a complaint against him, but he stopped my autorickshaw and beat me up; I was rescued by a pedestrian who me getting thrashed.
+Once, I was going to file a complaint against him, but he stopped my autorickshaw and beat me up; I was rescued by a pedestrian who saw me getting thrashed.
 At the time, I met and informed senior police officer Bipin Bihari about the incident."

 Between 2004 to 2005, I shifted to Pallavi Apartment with my aunt.
 Pancholi would come to that flat all the time with his friends and get forcefully physical with me.
 Every time, he would carry some medicine to spike my drinks.
 I used to feel dizzy after having them.
 He locked me in whenever he left my apartment.
 He would also assault me.
 He would give me drugs and click my photos; at the time, he used to get MDMA and ecstasy.'